-This course combines the core content of the mainstream Junior Social Science course with some extension opportunities, including a more in-depth exploration of Art History, Classical Studies, History and Geography.
-Students will also examine and learn about key Social Science skills that will be beneficial should they choose to continue with a Social Science in Year 11.
+This course combines the core content of the mainstream JSS course with some extension opportunities including a History and a Geography assessment that mirrors what students can expect in NCEA Level 1.
+Students will also examine and learn about key Senior Social Science skills that will be beneficial should they choose to continue with a Social Science in Year 11.